How to Write the Perfect Cover Letter

 Our top cover letter tips

-It should typically complement your CV, and is one of the first things an employer sees when looking at your application.
-It can make all the difference between getting an interview or sitting idly by the phone, waiting for that ever-elusive call.
+A great cover letter can make all the difference between acquiring an interview or sitting idly by the phone, waiting for that ever-elusive call.

 No employer wants to be met by a wall of text when scouring applications; it’s best to keep your cover letter to one page, though 3-5 (short) paragraphs would be ideal.
 A recent employer survey found the following: